 Meet a pro

-Doug Montzka, of Montkza Concrete & Masonry in St. Paul, MN, has been in the concrete and masonry business for 23 years.
+Doug Montzka, of Montkza Concrete & Masonry in St. Paul, Minn., has been in the concrete and masonry business for 23 years.
 He’s seen the popularity of fire pits but it’s possible to create a DIY fire pit.
 “I started getting requests for brick fire pits a few years ago.
 It isn’t rocket science, but there are a few tricks to doing the job right.”

 Keys to a better fire pit